Mount Gerizim: Archaeology

 Excavations at the site were initiated in 1983 and continued until 2006, yielding tens of thousands of finds.
 Remnants found there identified that a Samaritan temple existed atop Mount Gerizim by the mid-5th century BCE and that it was destroyed and rebuilt in the early 2nd century BCE, only to be destroyed again in 111–110 BCE by Jewish forces.
 The archeological finds have shown that the precincts of the Samaritan temple, not including its gates, measured roughly 98 m2.
 Inside the perimeter, thousands of pottery vessels and burned bones of animal sacrifices were found – sheep, goats, cattle, and doves – as well as many stones with inscriptions containing the Tetragrammaton (the name of God).

+Today, the archaeological area on Mount Gerizim includes visible remains of the Samaritan sacred precinct, parts of the ancient settlement, and later Byzantine structures.
+Visible remains include walls, streets, residential buildings, public areas, the octagonal Byzantine church and its fortifications, as well as traditional Samaritan locations associated with the Binding of Isaac and the Foundation Stone.
+A domed structure known as Sheikh Ghanem's Tomb stands near the northeastern part of the site and overlooks Nablus, Mount Ebal, and the surrounding hills.

 In 475, a Christian church was built on the summit.
 As a result of the fortified church and the previous Samaritan temple, extensive ruins still exist at the somewhat plateau-like top of Gerizim.
 The line of the wall around the church can easily be seen, as can portions of the former castle, and initial archaeological study of the site postulated that the castle built by Justinian had used stones from an earlier structure on the site, probably the Samaritan temple.
 In the centre of the plateau is a smooth surface, containing a hollow.

 The excavation, initiated when the site was in the possession of Jordan and continued under Israeli rule, uncovered Corinthian columns, a large rectangular platform surrounded by walls 2 m thick and 9 m, and a staircase leading down from the platform to a marbled esplanade.
 The complex also has a series of cisterns in which ceramics dated to the late Roman period were found.
 These discoveries are now called "structure A", and have been dated to the time of Hadrian from excavated coins and external literary evidence.
 Underneath these remains was found a large stone structure built on top of the bedrock.
 This structure, now known as "structure B", has no internal rooms or dividing walls and consists almost entirely of uncut limestone slabs fitted together without any mortar.
 Structure B was surrounded by a courtyard similar to the platform above it, and from ceramics found in a cistern cut into the bedrock at its northern side, it was dated to during or just before the Hellenistic period.
 The excavating archaeologist considered structure B to be the altar built by the Samaritans in the 5th or 6th century.